smithjw/smithjw.github.io/_posts/2017-08-25-Using-ElastiCache-with-Jamf-Pro.md

 ---
 title:  "Using ElastiCache with Jamf Pro in Clustered Environments"
 tags:   [jamf, jss, elasticache, memcached, casper, clustered]
+date:   2017-08-25
 type:   post
 ---

 So the beta program for Jamf Pro 10 finally opened and I thought to myself "Why yes, I do want to play with the new shiny!".
 I set to work creating a clone of my Jamf database (hosted in [Amazon RDS][1]), and created a new [EC2][2] instance to run the beta on.
 Once I'd connected to the Jamf Pro web app, I ran into my first hurdle.